Notre Dame Law School, J.D., 2014, cum laude

 Oregon State Courts

-Nikki Abercrombie assists the firm's litigation, energy and public utility, business, and land use practice groups.
+Nikki Abercrombie assists the firm's litigation, appellate, land use, energy and public utility, and business practice groups.
 Prior to joining Cable Huston LLP as an associate in 2014, Nikki was a summer associate with the firm.
 Nikki is admitted to practice in Oregon state and federal courts, Washington state courts, and the Ninth Circuit Court of Appeals.
-Nikki is an active participant in the Ninth Circuit's Pro Bono Program.

 Nikki graduated cum laude from Notre Dame Law School in May 2014.
 While in law school, Nikki served as Executive Notes Editor for the Journal of College and University Law and was published in that journal in 2014.
 She also served as a staff member for the Journal of International and Comparative Law in 2011-2012.
 She spent the summer of 2012 in London, UK studying in the Notre Dame Concannon Programme of International Law.
 On campus, Nikki was involved in the Women's Legal Forum and Honor Council.
 In addition, Nikki volunteered with the Notre Dame Law Admissions Department and worked as an Assistant Rector in Lewis Hall for the Office of Student Affairs.